Select Page

 Additional categories for a well-rounded inventory list template

+While the basic information categories may be enough for many businesses, it may be important to track some other elements.
 Some additional categories you might include on your list would be:

-Reorder level- The lower limit for the amount of a product.
+• Reorder level: The lower limit for the amount of a product.
 Once inventory levels drop to or below this set amount, it’s time to order more.

-Reorder quantity- How much of each product you reorder each time.
+• Reorder quantity: How much of each product you reorder each time.

 Inventory List Template vs Inventory Management Software